zoj613/polyagamma/README.md

 ## Features
 - `polyagamma` is written in C and optimized for performance.
-- It is flexible and allows the user to sample using one 4 available methods.
+- It is flexible and allows the user to sample using one of 4 available methods.
 - Input parameters can be scalars, arrays or both; allowing for easy generation of multi-dimensional samples without specifying the size.
 - Random number generation is thread safe.
-- The API resembles that of numpy/scipy, therefore making it easy to plugin to existing libraries.
+- The functional API resembles that of common numpy/scipy functions, therefore making it easy to plugin to existing libraries.